guladam/python101/practice/practice05_leap_years.md

 - or it is divisible by 400

 ## instructions
-Write a program the year as an integer from the standard input:
+Write a program that gets the year as an integer from the standard input:
 Print the appropriate message the standard output.

 > leap year